top of page

 Does Potty Training “Late” Increase Risk of Problems?

-So you may be wondering: What did we learn about the kids who potty trained after age 3?
+You may be wondering: What did we learn about the kids who potty trained after age 3?

 As early training comes back into fashion, I often hear from parents: “I want to train my child before he starts pushing back and it becomes a struggle.”
 There’s this notion floating around that if you wait too long to teach a child to use the toilet, you’ll end up with a “potty refuser.”